dawiddd95/VForum_Rails/README.md

 2. As admin you can do everything just login as admin with:  admin@gmail.com => Qwedsa123
 3. As moderator you can delete all elements, just login as moderator with:  moderator@gmail.com => Qwedsa123
 4. As logged user you can only delete and edit you own elements
-5. As not logged in you can only read everything
+5. As not logged in user, you can only read everything